ro8inmorgan/LedControl/README.md

 # LedControl
 Led Control app for TrimUI Brick

+You can download the latest version of the Led Control app from the [Releases page](https://github.com/ro8inmorgan/LedControl/releases/tag/mainrelease).
 Just unzip and copy the LedControl folder to the Apps folder on your SD Card, then bootup your TrimUI Brick and the Led Control app will be available in the Apps menu.

 After completely turning off your TrimUI Brick (not standby), the Led Control app needs to be started again.